Kroos relieved to make amends for Germany at World Cup

-Toni Kroos said his last-gasp winner to seal a dramatic 2-1 win for Germany over Sweden made amends for his earlier mistake and kept the holders' World Cup dreams alive.
+Toni Kroos said his last-gasp winner to seal a dramatic 2-1 win for Germany over Sweden that kept the holders' World Cup dreams alive made amends for his earlier mistake.

-Toni Kroos said his last-gasp winner to seal a dramatic 2-1 win for Germany over Sweden made amends for his earlier mistake and kept the holders' World Cup dreams alive.
+Toni Kroos said his last-gasp winner to seal a dramatic 2-1 win for Germany over Sweden that kept the holders' World Cup dreams alive made amends for his earlier mistake.

-Kroos' mistimed pass led to Ola Toivonen's first-half goal for Sweden.
+The midfielder's mistimed pass led to Ola Toivonen's first-half goal for Sweden.

-However, Germany clawed their way back in Sochi with a Marco Reus netting early in the second half before Kroos swung in a free-kick in the fifth minute of added time on Saturday.
+However, Germany clawed their way back in Sochi with Marco Reus netting early in the second half before Kroos swung in a free-kick in the fifth minute of added time on Saturday.

 "Of course, the first goal (by Sweden) was my fault.
 When you put in 400 passes in a game, then one or two won't go where they should," said Kroos.